vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Mindset and Perspective

-> 1. "Life is what happens when you're busy making other plans." - John Lennon
+> 1. "Life is what happens when you are busy making other plans." - John Lennon
 > 1. "Keep your face always toward the sunshine, and shadows will fall behind you." - Walt Whitman
 > 1. "When you find yourself in the midst of a battle, take a step back and assess the situation before you act." - Anonymous
 > 1. "You Do not have to control your thoughts.
 You just have to stop letting them control you." - Dan Millman